tangleloop/kubernetes_on_odroid/README.md

 # Add Other Nodes to Cluster

-Run the command shown at the end of the instructions on each of the remaining nodes.
+1. Run the command shown at the end of the instructions on each of the remaining nodes.

-**Note: Do not use the command line shown below.
-Use the command line provided by "kubeadm init" on your master node.**
+**Note: the token and hash are specific to each individual Kubernetes cluster.
+Do not copy the examples below.**

 ## Example